 When taking the long view of storage evolution and surveying the types of storage products vendors have delivered to market, you might get a sense that consumers are a bit, well, schizophrenic.
-On the one hand, we crave more storage capacity,
+On the one hand, we crave more storage capacity, which is achieved these days by adding more and more boxes of disk drives to shared switched fabrics -- what we call SANs.
+The chief goal is to minimize the possibility of a catastrophic "disk full" error message that takes down a mission-critical IT application.

 On the other hand, data storage cost is still a key consideration.
 The "do-more-with-less" mandate tends to seep into the IT purchasing process of even well-heeled firms.
 In response, vendors are quick to introduce compression, deduplication, thin provisioning and other software-based technologies to enable consumers to store more bits on existing spindles (or, in the case of thin provisioning, to defer spindle purchases until they're absolutely necessary).